swiftlang/.github/profile/README.md

 🚧 **Pardon Our Dust** 🚧

-While it may seem a bit empty at the moment, we are in the process of transferring repositories from their current locations.
-This staged migration helps minimize potential disruptions.
+This organization is the new home for Swift, but we are still migrating Swift-related repositories from other organizations.
 For more information, check out our [forum post](https://forums.swift.org/t/new-github-organization-for-the-swift-project/72336).